ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

-The basic unit of PPM is the "task" which represents a signal measurement.
+The basic unit of PPM is the "task" which represents a single measurement (though potentially taken over multiple time wndows).
 The definition of a task includes the following parameters:

 * The values to be measured;